careforrare/PersonalizedMedicine/care-for-rare/content/en/_index.md

         data-bs-parent="#faqAccordion"
       >
         <div class="accordion-body">
-          AMIGO aims to ensure the evolution from paediatric immunological diseases to general adult care.
-And therefore, paving the way to personalized medicine.​
+          AMIGO aims to support the increase and precision in diagnosing and treating every severe diseased child with the support of Machine Learning.
+On the long run, we want to ensure the evolution from pediatric rare diseases to general adult care.
+Therefore, paving the way to personalized medicine.​
         </div>
       </div>
     </div>